GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Redundant: A balance of $200.00 still remains on your credit card.
 Better: A balance of $200.00 remains on your credit card.

 Eliminating legal or technical terms.
-Studies have shown that not only non--technical readers, but also professionals in the technical field you are writing about appreciate plain language documents that are free from technical terms.
+Studies have shown that not only non-technical readers, but also professionals in the technical field you are writing about appreciate plain language documents that are free from technical terms.
 People are busy and documents written in a plain language style help them understand the information more quickly.
 We don't need to impress our readers with big words.

 Good organization, a logical flow of information, and clear, understandable language are much more like to impress.
 If we need to cite legal code or court cases, we should put that information in parenthesis at the end of the sentence or paragraph it applies to or in footnotes at the bottom of the page.
 That way, the information is available if readers need it but does not distract from the information you are trying to communicate.